 #1 – Vampire Appliances

-A big component of what causes electricity bills to be high is vampire appliances.
-It is an appliance constantly plugged in that continues to draw power even though it is turned off.
-This is common for many newer appliances that truly power down when turned off.
+A big component of high electricity bills is vampire appliances.
+These are appliances that are constantly plugged in and continue to pull power even though they’re turned off.
+This is common for many newer appliances that never truly power down when turned off.
 Most devices default to a standby mode to be more easily powered back on when needed.
+This may seem useful but by powering off, you will see a significant difference in your high energy bills.

-If you’re looking for a solution as to what makes your power bill high, a good start would be monitoring these devices.
-If you want more control over your high usage of electricity, you could put appliances on power strips and flip the strips off when they are not in use.
+If you want more control over your electric bill cost you could put appliances on power strips and flip the strips off when they are not in use.
 That ensures that no power is being drained from the device since it is completely turned off.

 Related Post: What is Vampire Power?